tableero/pyeventbt/README.md

 ## Author

-Made with ❤️ for the community by [Martí Castany](https://www.linkedin.com/in/marti-castany/)
+Made with ❤️ for the Community by [Martí Castany](https://www.linkedin.com/in/marti-castany/)